The Angry Birds Movie 2: Marketing

-Video game
+Video games

 A cooperative tie-in video game, The Angry Birds Movie 2 VR: Under Pressure, was released exclusively for the PlayStation 4's PlayStation VR system on August 6, 2019.
-The game takes place aboard the Piggy Gadget Lab that the main characters use to get to Eagle Island for the film's climatic confrontation.
+The game takes place aboard the Piggy Gadget Lab that the main characters use to get to Eagle Island for the film's climactic confrontation.

+Another virtual reality video game, The Angry Birds Movie 2: Prank Attack VR, was released in 2019 in the arcades by Hologate.

 Release

 Theatrical

 The Angry Birds Movie 2 was theatrically released in the United States on August 14, 2019, coinciding with the 10th anniversary of the debut of the original Angry Birds game.
 The film was originally scheduled to be released on September 20, September 6, and August 16.
-It was released two weeks earlier on August 2 in the United Kingdom and Ireland.
-This was the final film from Sony Pictures Animation to have an exclusive theatrical release in the United States as several of its following movies were released by streaming services such as Netflix and Amazon Prime Video worldwide excluding China, where Sony still theatrically released the films.
-It was also the last film from SPA to be released in the 2010s.
+This was the last film from Sony Pictures Animation to have an exclusive theatrical release in the United States until Spider-Man: Across the Spider-Verse in June 2023 as several of its following movies were released by streaming services such as Netflix and Amazon Prime Video worldwide excluding China, where Sony still theatrically released the films.

 The film's North American theatrical release was preceded by Hair Love (2019), a Kickstarter-funded campaign short film created by Matthew A. Cherry and Bruce W. Smith.